coostdocs/codoc/content/en/co/json.md

 ```

 - Get value of double type.
 Return 0 if the Json object calling this method is not double type.
+- Get value of double type.
+- For bool, int or string types, the result is automatically converted to double type.
+- For other non-double types, 0 is returned.